During a tenancy

 Locks and security

-If the tenant believes this is the case, they may serve a Breach of Duty Notice and then apply to VCAT for a compliance order.
-The tenant would require evidence to support their claim that the premises were not secure, such as a report from the police or a security expert.
+If a renter believes the rental provider has not complied with these requirements, they may serve a Breach of Duty Notice and then apply to VCAT for a compliance order.
+The renter may require evidence to support their claim that the premises was not secure (e.g. a police report).